marcoantonioni/virtual-users-locust-sandbox/README.md

 - for the CP4BA containerized scenario there are simplification tools for LDAP deployment dedicated to virtual users and relative automatic IDP configuration
 - the tool does not offer any mocking solutions for any services integrated by the processes being tested

-## Tool description

-- [TBD] description of demo applications and their run configurations (test/load)

-- [TBD] how to configure and implement a test/load scenario

-  a) custom payload modules and assert managers

-  b) configuration of virtual users

-  c) assignment of virtual users to task subjects

-- [TBD] configuration needed for test scenarios

-  a) traditional scenario

-  b) containerized scenario

-- [TBD] run examples with docker image

-- Limitations in this version

-  a) the tool does not manage the start of optional Activities

 ## Companion repositories

 This repository is accompanied by two other repos that contain the BAW applications (virtual-users-locust-apps) and the configurations used for the run tests (virtual-users-locust-test-configs).